suddhasatwahackathon/angular2appMaterial/README.md

 4> Now if we use sublime we can install typescript package along with John papa ng2 which gives you all the hint and syntax error for better code standard and free from misspelt.
 These typescript package check also runtime error so that easy to code.

-5> Now if we want to css to the app we can do by using cli
+5> Now if we want to add scss to the app we can do by using cli

 Using Sass with Angular2 using angular-cli